pytest-dev/pytest-cov/README.rst

 For distributed testing the workers must have the pytest-cov package installed.
 This is needed since the plugin must be registered through setuptools for pytest to start the plugin on the worker.

-For subprocess measurement environment variables must make it from the main process to the subprocess.
-The python used by the subprocess must have pytest-cov installed.
-The subprocess must do normal site initialisation so that the environment variables can be detected and coverage started.
-See the `subprocess support docs <https://pytest-cov.readthedocs.io/en/latest/subprocess-support.html>`_ for more details of how this works.

 Security
 ========